Curriculum

 Qualifying Exam

-All Immunology Program students complete a qualifying examination by the end of June of the first year.
+All Immunology Program students complete a qualifying examination by the end of the spring semester of the second year.
 PhD students must pass this examination to begin full-time thesis research.

 The exam requires the preparation and defense of an original research proposal that is not related to future dissertation work or to prior research experiences.
 The exam is designed to measure originality and independence and requires that the student suggest a feasible research project on a biologically significant problem, outline a potential experimental approach to its solution, and discuss the likely data that could be obtained.
 An oral defense of this proposal is designed to probe the ability of the student to integrate and evaluate material learned in more abstract settings.